akshata684/insurance-claims-dashboard-PowerBI/README.md

-Insurance Risk & Claims Analysis Dashboard (Power BI) 📌 Project Overview
+Insurance Risk & Claims Analysis Dashboard (Power BI)

+Project Overview

-This project presents an interactive Power BI dashboard designed to analyze car insurance risk and claims behavior across multiple dimensions such as demographics, vehicle models, coverage zones, and income levels.
-The goal is to uncover actionable insights that can help insurance companies improve risk assessment, pricing strategies, and policy planning.
+This project showcases an interactive Power BI dashboard developed to analyze car insurance risk and claims behavior across multiple dimensions, including demographics, vehicle models, coverage zones, and household income levels.

+The objective of this analysis is to generate actionable insights that can support insurance companies in improving risk assessment, premium pricing strategies, and policy planning.

-This dashboard is part of my Data Analytics portfolio, focusing on real-world business problems and decision-making using data.
+This dashboard is part of my Data Analytics portfolio, with a strong focus on real-world business scenarios and data-driven decision-making.

-Key KPIs
+Key Performance Indicators (KPIs)

 Total Claim Amount